CEREC Same-Day Crowns NYC

 When the health of a tooth is compromised due to extensive decay, a large existing filling that has begun to develop decay around it, or a deep crack, it may be in danger of needing extraction.
-In most cases, that’s the treatment of last resort (except for wisdom teeth), so we’ll usually “crown” the tooth by placing a dental prosthesis on the tooth called a porcelain crown.
+In most cases, that’s the treatment of last resort (except for wisdom teeth).
+At Prosthodontics of New York, we’ll usually “crown” the tooth by placing a dental prosthesis on the tooth called a porcelain crown.

 A porcelain crown provides strength and support that the natural tooth no longer has, improving the function while saving the underlying tooth.
 Because we like to stay at the forefront of dental technology, and because we know our patients’ time is valuable, we create and place crowns in just a single visit with our CEREC 3D design and milling system.